alternategait/wordWord/README.md

 Create a `.env` file and add the following as `key: value`

-PORT: 8080 (can be any port example)
+PORT: 8080 (can be any port you choose)